cursorless-dev/cursorless/docs/user/hatAssignment.md

 ## The algorithm

 Every time you move your cursor, edit the document, or scroll, Cursorless does a pass through all visible tokens, assigning them hats.
 It does so by walking through the tokens one by one in order of their "rank".
 A token's rank is determined by how close it is to your cursor: tokens near your cursor are considered higher rank and get to pick their hats first.
-For each token, Cursorless decides:
+For each token, Cursorless proceeds as follows:

-### 1. Should the token keep its hat?
+### 1. Discard any hats that are considered unacceptable

-If a token currently has a hat, and a higher ranked token hasn't already stolen it during this pass, we need to decide whether the token should keep its hat or pick a new one.
+During a pass through the document to If a token currently has a hat, and a higher ranked token hasn't already stolen it during this pass, we need to decide whether the token should keep its hat or pick a new one.
 To decide, Cursorless compares the token's current hat to the best available hat (ie not already taken by a higher ranked token in this pass).
 It consults the `cursorless.experimental.hatStability.keepingPolicy` setting:

 | Setting value           | Behaviour                                                                                    |
 | ----------------------- | -------------------------------------------------------------------------------------------- |